MarkTechson/angular-fundamentals-lessons-core/projects/10-reactive-forms/README.md

 ### Enable Reactive Forms

-1. In `app.component.ts`, import `ReactiveFormsModule` at the file level.
+1. In `src/app/app.component.ts`, import `ReactiveFormsModule` at the file level.

 1. Next, add `ReactiveFormsModule` to the `imports` array of the `AppComponent`.